Author: VU Faculty

 Producers often work for the agency with a lot of independence.
 Does that make them independent contractors rather than employees?
 What if they're paid as 1099 workers rather than receiving W2s?
 Obviously, their employment status can affect how they're viewed by the IRS and your state labor department with regard to workers compensation coverage.

 Keep in mind that how the IRS and labor departments view the independent contractor vs. employee issue may be completely different and each may reach different conclusions.
 Below are some thoughts from the VU faculty.
-In addition, here are a couple of related articles:
+In addition, here is a f related article:

 In Maine—repeat in Maine—the tax status is NOT one of the tests relative to Employee vs. Independent Contractor with regard to eligibility for workers compensation benefits.
 The tests are from a 1930s case and are now memorialized in the Maine Workers Compensation Act, as follows: